Short-Term Medical Insurance: A Primer

 Another set of circumstances could be that one is a student or recent graduate who no longer qualifies to be covered under their parents’ medical coverage.

-It could be that you are currently covered, but that insurance plan is coming to an end and you’ll soon be without coverage.
+It’s possible that you’re covered now, but that your insurance plan is about to end and you’ll soon be on your own.

-Perhaps you’ve applied for a longer-term health plan.
-Yet, it will take some time before your application gets processed because of the complexity of your medical history and financial situation.
+You may have tried to sign up for a longer-term health plan.
+Still, it will take a while for your application to be processed because your medical history and financial situation are so complicated.

-If your circumstances fall into any of these scenarios, you’ll want to protect yourself and your assets during these transitional periods.
+If any of these things happen to you, you’ll want to protect yourself and your possessions during these times of change.
 You can do this by looking into the option for a short term insurance plan that would fit you best.

-If you have a family or a small business, you’ll want to make sure they’re protected also.
-Is that an option?
+If you have a family or a small business, you’ll want to make sure they’re safe, too.
+Is that possible?

 Can You Get Your Family Covered Too?